-On behalf of the Federation of American Hospitals (FAH) and the American Hospital Association (AHA), we write to you today to express our strong opposition to H.R.
-1156, the "Patient Access to Higher Quality Health Care Act of 2017," and any other legislation that would repeal or modify current law to expand self-referral to physician-owned hospitals.
+The Federation of American Hospitals (FAH) and the American Hospital Association (AHA), representing more than 5,000 hospitals, urge Congress to oppose H.R.
+3062 and any other legislation that would repeal current law limiting self-referral to physician-owned hospitals.

-For more than 15 years, community hospitals, policymakers, the business community and governmental advisory bodies have grappled with overutilization and higher health care costs caused by self-referral to physician-owned hospitals.
+For more than 18 years, community hospitals, policymakers, the business community and governmental advisory bodies have grappled with overutilization and higher health care costs caused by self-referral to physician-owned hospitals (POHs).
 Conflicts of interest are inherent in these arrangements, whereby physicians refer their patients to hospitals in which they have an ownership interest.
-Seven years ago, after a decade of studies and congressional hearings showing the adverse impact of these arrangements, Congress acted to protect the Medicare and Medicaid programs and the taxpayers that fund them by imposing a prospective ban on self-referral to new physician-owned hospitals.
+Nine years ago, after a decade of studies and congressional hearings showing the adverse impact of these arrangements, Congress acted to protect the Medicare and Medicaid programs and the taxpayers who fund them by imposing a ban on self-referral to new POHs: